-Parents have access to the information they need in order to make an informed choice about the type of crèche facility they require.
+Parents have access to the information they need in order to make an informed choice about the pre-school service they require.

 1.1 The registered person makes available sufficient information to parents to enable them to make an informed decision.